OpenTermsArchive/contrib-versions/Evernote/Privacy Policy.md

 II.
 Information Access and Disclosure Does Evernote Share My Personal Information or Content?

 Evernote is not in the business of selling or renting your information.
-We only disclose your information - and then only the minimum information necessary - when:
+Outside of actions you take within the Service to communicate via Work Chat, to share notes or notebooks, or to authorize third-party applications, we only disclose your information - and then only the minimum information necessary - when:

 *   We have your explicit consent to share the information.
-*   We need to share your information with service providers who process data on our behalf in order to operate the Service and/or complete your payment transactions. and these providers are subject to strict data protection requirements.
+*   We need to share your information with service providers who process data on our behalf in order to operate the Service and/or complete your payment transactions. and these providers are subject to strict data protection requirements in keeping with our commitments under our US-EU and US-Switzerland Safe Harbor certifications as discussed below.
 *   We need to share your information with service providers to fulfill your product or service requests, including sales, delivery and support for certain products from the Evernote Market.
-*   We need to share your information with resellers of a Premium Service or product in order to ensure accuracy in the payment for such Premium Service or product, the management of your account and the delivery of your purchase and related support services.
+*   We need to share your information with resellers of a Paid Service or product in order to ensure accuracy in the payment for such Paid Service or product, the management of your account and the delivery of your purchase and related support services.
 *   We believe it is necessary to investigate potential violations of our Terms of Service, to enforce those Terms of Service, or where we believe it is necessary to investigate, prevent or take action regarding illegal activities, suspected fraud or potential threats against persons, property or the systems on which we operate the Service.
 *   We determine that the access, preservation or disclosure of information is required or permitted by law to protect the rights, property or personal safety of Evernote and users of the Service, or is required to comply with applicable laws, including compliance with warrants, court orders or other legal process.
 *   We do so in connection with the sale or reorganization of all or part of our business, as permitted by applicable law.